Thanksgiving Paper Plate Craft for Kids

 This post contains affiliate links.
 Privacy and Disclosure

-There are lots of ways kids can help, including washing vegetables, rolling out pastry dough, folding napkins, or stirring the lemonade.
+Special family events are made even more special by inviting kids to participate in the preparations.
+There are lots of ways kids can help: washing vegetable; rolling out pastry dough; folding napkins; stirring the lemonade.

 The story is told in rhyming verse in the style of The Night Before Christmas.
 The colorful illustrations by Tammie Lyon show the family laughing, playing and working together amidst the happy chaos of preparing a scrumptious turkey dinner.

 Read the book, then make this Thanksgiving craft and take part in some creative role play.
+You and the kids can enjoy the pretend food along with the real food for a happy and fun Thanksgiving Day.

-1. Make a paper plate craft.
+1. Make the paper plate craft.

 Cut out food pictures from store flyers or magazines.